25 Best things to do in Milan (2025) – Guide to Milano

 Church of Santa Maria delle Grazie Milan

 Sforza Castle is one of the most beautiful monuments in Milan.
-The castle was built in 15. century and is one of the largest citadels in the world.
+Built in the 15th century, it is one of the largest citadels in the world.
 It hosts various collections including art, antique furniture and musical instruments.
 The highlight is Michelangelo’s unfinished sculpture of Rondanini’s Pieta.

 You can walk around the complex for free or visit the museum for a small fee.